ugmurthy/deta-crud/README.md

 This API is deployed on a [deta micro](https://www.deta.sh/) and uses easy to python library - [FastAPI](https://fastapi.tiangolo.com/)

-To deploy it to a [deta micro](https://deta.sh) push [![Deploy](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https://github.com/ugmurthy/deta-crud)
+To deploy it to a [deta micro](https://deta.sh) push

+[![Deploy](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https://github.com/ugmurthy/deta-crud)

+#### Database
+The database consists of two collections
+* a `header` collection
+* and a `readings` collection
+* every document in the `header` collection has one or more documents in `reading` collection
+* the reading are fictious and represent 3 axis accelerometer  readings